saitaiky/notebook/docs/docs/software-development/system-design/data/cap-theorem.md

 - **Partition Tolerance** means the system continues to operate despite arbitrary message loss or failure of part of the system (partitions).
 It's the system's resilience to network splits.

-:::infoDoes consistency in CAP mean strong consistency?
+:::info Does consistency in CAP mean strong consistency?
 In a strongly consistent database, if data is written and then immediately read after, it should always return the updated data.
 The problem is that in a distributed system, network communication doesn’t happen instantly, since nodes/servers are physically separated from each other and transferring data takes >0 time.

 This is why it’s not possible to have a perfectly, strongly consistent distributed database.
 In the real world, when we talk about databases that prioritize consistency, we usually refer to databases that are eventually consistent, with a very short, unnoticeable lag time between nodes.
 :::

-:::cautionDoes consistency in CAP mean strong consistency?
+:::warning Does consistency in CAP mean strong consistency?
 I’ve heard the CAP Theorem defined differently as “Choose 2 of the 3, Consistency, Availability or Partition Tolerance”?

 This definition is incorrect.
 You can only choose a database to prioritize consistency or availability in the case of a network partition.
 You can’t choose to forfeit the “P” in CAP, because network partitions happen all the time in the real world.
 A database that is not partition tolerant would mean that it’s unresponsive during network failures, and could not be available either.